nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: There are some stored residences in the residence tracker.
 The app is closed.

     1. Test case: corrupted `residencetracker.json` <br>

+       * Steps:
-       Steps: First edit the `residencetracker.json` such that it becomes an invalid format by removing a single `}` at the end of the file.
-Open the residence tracker.<br>
+         * Edit the `residencetracker.json` such that it becomes an invalid format by removing a single `}` at the end of the file.
+         * Open the residence tracker. <br>

        Expected: The residence tracker will start but the residence list will be empty (i.e all previous data is lost).
 Add a few residences and try other commands.
-They should work as expected.
+They should work as expected. <br>

     1. Test case: missing `residencetracker.json` <br>

+       * Steps:
-       Steps: Exit the residence tracker.
-First delete the `residencetracker.json` from the `/data` directory.
-Open the residence tracker.<br>
+         * Exit the residence tracker.
+         * Delete the `residencetracker.json` from the `/data` directory.
+         * Open the residence tracker.<br>

        Expected: The residence tracker will start with only the sample data.